Daltro-Oliveira-Vinuto/html5_canvas_game/README.md

         I changed the original code from Javascript to his superset Typescript.
     </li>
     <li>
         I changed the code to be more clear to me and to be more readable by adding comentaries and changing some classes.
+For example, before the layers were added inside the constructor of the background object then a created a method called addLayer that receive the ID of image and than create a new layer and add to the layers array of the background object.
     </li>
     <li>
         I inserted audio using free mp3 files on the internet.